 - 1.7.
 Data collection method(s) - 3.1.
-Responsible Party for Data Management - 4.1.
-Have resources for management of these data been identified? - 4.2.
-Approximate percentage of the budget for these data devoted to data management - 5.2.
-Quality control procedures employed - 7.1.
-Do these data comply with the Data Access directive? - 7.1.1.
-If data are not available or has limitations, has a Waiver been filed? - 7.1.2.
-If there are limitations to data access, describe how data are protected - 7.4.
-Approximate delay between data collection and dissemination - 8.1.
-Actual or planned long-term data archive location
+Responsible Party for Data Management - 5.2.
+Quality control procedures employed - 7.1.1.
+If data are not available or has limitations, has a Waiver been filed? - 7.4.
+Approximate delay between data collection and dissemination - 8.3.

-- 8.3.
 Approximate delay between data collection and submission to an archive facility